-43. Get to know the coolest artists in London as you explore Carnaby.
+46. Get to know the coolest artists in London as you explore Carnaby.
 Visit souvenir store, We Built This City to pick up fun artwork and gifts from more than 250 homegrown designers, including the exclusive Carnaby chocolate bar with a wrapper illustrated by Harry Bloom.
 Get involved in creative events at the Lomography Gallery Store, including regular workshops and discussions by guest speakers.
-Plus, pick up your own piece of Carnaby art with a limited edition tote bag designed by London illustrator Hattie Stewart.
+Head to Carnaby from 21 to 24 September for a series of fashion activations and to pick up your own piece of Carnaby art with a limited edition tote bag designed by London illustrator Hattie Stewart.

 New to the West End

-58. The Langham hotel opens the doors to its latest establishment this July as The Wigmore comes to Regent Street.
+58. The Langham hotel has just opened the doors to its latest establishment as The Wigmore has arrived on Regent Street.
 Inspired by the great British public houses of the past, The Wigmore features great wine on tap, cask ales and craft beer, plus a menu of tastebud-tantalising British grub overseen by Michel Roux Jnr.

-59. Experience new food and fashion at Seven Dials this summer.
-This July, BOKI opens the doors to its tea and coffee emporium on Earlham Street, and neighbour Rosa's Thai Cafe joins the street with fresh, authentic Thai Food.
-Also this month, British jewellery brand Dinny Hall brings refined elegance to Monmouth Street, while unisex leather accessory brand Knomo debuts at Neal Street.
+59. Experience the new food and fashion on offer at Seven Dials.
+BOKI opens the doors to its tea and coffee emporium on Earlham Street, and neighbour Rosa's Thai Cafe joins the street with fresh, authentic Thai Food.
+Also, British jewellery brand Dinny Hall brings refined elegance to Monmouth Street, while unisex leather accessory brand Knomo debuts at Neal Street.

 60. Get your hands on all the latest gadgets at Dyson Demo - Dyson’s first UK shop, on Oxford Street.
 Try out a range of Dyson technology from vacuum cleaners to hairdryers, and look out for the debris wall featuring more than 1,000 jars filled with dust and debris.
 You can also visit the store’s team of professional hair stylists for a spot of free pampering.